 PTO Officers, PTO Board, and Standing Committees

-Section 3: Standing Committees include but are not limited to the following: Assemblies, Back-to-school Supplies, Book Fair, Career Day Activities, Concessions, Copy Cats, Directory, DPTO, Education Foundation, Material Pick-Up Days, Gardening, Holiday Cookie Platters, Hospitality, ISAT Testing, Magazine Drive, Back to School Supplies, Spirit Wear, Team Representatives, Recognition Events, and 8thGrade EOY Party.
+Section 3: Standing Committees include, but are not limited to: Back-to-school Supplies, Book Fair, Box Tops, Copy Cats, DPTO, Education Foundation, Material Pick-Up Days, Gardening, Holiday Cookie Platters, Hospitality, Spirit Wear, Team Representatives, Recognition Events, and 8thGrade EOY Party.
 The Board may appoint additional committees as needed.

 Section 4.
 All appointed committee chairs shall assume the responsibilities designated in the chair roles and responsibilities section and understands the time and effort needed to fill those roles.
 Should they be unable to continue, they must notify the President at the earliest possible time in order to find a replacement from the PTO membership.

-Section 1: The Nominating Committee shall consist of a chair appointed by the President and at least two non-officers from the PTO membership.
+Section 1: The Nominating Committee shall consist of a chair appointed by the President and at least one non-officer from the PTO membership.

-Section 3: Officers are elected for one year and may serve no more than two terms in the same office.
+Section 3: Officers are elected for one year and may serve no more than two (2) consecutive terms in the same office.